Daniel Stynes

-Daniel Stynes (born 29 August 1998) is an Australian professional footballer who plays as an attacking midfielder for Newcastle Jets.
+Daniel Stynes (born 29 August 1998) is an Australian professional footballer who plays as an attacking midfielder or winger for Ykkösliiga club Ekenäs IF.
 He made his senior debut for Perth Glory as an 18 year old against Heidelberg United on 1 August 2017 in the FFA cup.
 He made his starting professional debut for Perth Glory on 7 August 2018 in an FFA Cup match against Melbourne Victory.

 Club career

 Perth Glory

 Stynes was a member of the youth team for 3 seasons where he won the Dylan Tombides young player of the year award as well as making his debut against Heidelberg in the FFA cup.
 Stynes also signed his first professional contract for the 2017/18 season however tore his hamstring a day after and didn't feature at all again that season.
 Stynes returned in his starting debut against Melbourne Victory however was forced off due to a challenge that ruled him out for most of the 2018/19 season.